aaronvanston/farm-lib/README.md

 The farm class takes in a single object with keys as arguments, all are **optional** with default values being used if nothing is passed.

+See customising the farm to understand more about custom producers, products and sellers.

 ```JavaScript
 const farm = new FarmLib({
   producers,